LakshyaSharma207/CamPhish/README.md

 # What is CamPhish

 CAMPHISH is a technique to take cam shots of a target's phone front camera or PC webcam.
-CAMPHISH Hosts a fake website on a PHP server and uses Cloudflare & serveo to generate a link that we will forward to the target, which can be used over the internet. the website asks for camera permission and if the target allows it, this tool grabs cam shots of the target's device.
+CAMPHISH Hosts a fake website on a PHP server and uses serveo and ngrock to generate a link that we will forward to the target, which can be used over the internet.
+The website asks for camera permission and if the target allows it, this tool grabs cam shots of the target's device.

 # Features